nasa-pds/pds4-tools/src/collection-builder/README.md

 inventory.
 If supplied an existing collection label the label will be updated to match the generated collection inventory file information.

+When a collection label is provided the tool will update the Time_Coordinates.start_date_time, Time_Coordinates.stop_date_time and File_Area_Inventory.File information based on information found during the scan.
+It will also replace the contents Primary_Results_Summary, Target_Information and Observing_System with a roll-up of information found in each of these sections in the data products.

 ## Installation
 "pds-doi-request" is part of the "pds4-tools" package and can be installed with from NPM.